NuLink-network/nulink-chain/README.md

 2. `amount`: the amount of the local asset(NLK).

 ### Claim Reward By Staker
-Now staker users can receive rewards after each epoch,we can submit an extrinsicz with `nuproxy.claim_reward_by_staker` to claim it's rewards.
+Now stakers users can receive rewards after each epoch,we can submit an extrinsicz with `nuproxy.claim_reward_by_staker` to claim it's rewards.

 1. `origin`: the staker user account.
 2. `amount`: the amount of the local asset(NLK).

 ### Create Policy By User
-We can use `nuproxy.create_policy` to create policy by user and set the key params to nulink network.
+We can use `policy.create_policy` to create policy by user and set the key params to nulink network.

 1. `origin`: the user account(`alice`) can create policy.
 2. `pid`: the ID of the policy,produced by the user on outside.
-3. `amount`: the amount of the local asset(NlK),used to reward for the staker
+3. `amount`: the amount of the local asset(NlK),used to reward for the staker.
 4. `period`: Indicates the time range for the staker to process the policy,calculated by the number of blocknumbers.
 5. `stakers`: the worker of the nulink network,it works for the crypto newwork.

+### Revoke Policy By User
+We can use `policy.revoke_policy` to revoke the policy by user before they create it.
+If the reward for this policy is left, it will all be returned to the creator。
+Finally, the user who use the revoke policy can check their remaining balance(NLK) with `Balance::free_balance`.

+1. `origin`: the user account(`alice`) who had create the policy.
+2. `pid`: the ID of the policy,produced by the user on outside.